mattmoses/MechanicalComputingSystems/README.md

-# MechanicalComputingSystems
+# Mechanical Computing Systems
-mechanical computing with links and rotary joints
+This repo contains solid models of mechanical computing elements described in the paper.